 The quarry is in Swanage in the south-west part of the town off Panorama View.
 The quarry is up beyond the caravan park but there is an office in Panorama Road.
 The quarry is large with a number of faces and at least 10 different beds.
 There are plenty of reserves.
 The stone is used for walling and paving.
-The depth of the stone varies between beds but most are between 250mm and 750mm with the Grub around 250mm deep.
+The depth of the stone varies between beds but most are between 250mm and 750mm with the Button Bed around 250mm deep immediately on top of the Grub bed.